Washington · UTI TREATMENT

 Does Bidwell Health treat complicated UTIs or kidney infections in Washington?

 No. We treat uncomplicated lower UTIs in otherwise healthy adults.
-If you have fever, back or flank pain, are pregnant, or have recurrent UTIs (more than three in a year), our provider will recommend in-person care in Washington.
+If you have fever, back or flank pain, are pregnant, or have recurrent UTIs (more than three in a year), the clinician may recommend in-person care in Washington.

 How much does an online UTI visit cost in Washington without insurance?